 Virtual EMDR

-Eye Movement Desensitization Reprocessing (EMDR) is a gentle, neurobiological form of therapy that addresses and significantly reduces or eliminates stress and the impact of trauma.
+Eye Movement Desensitization and Reprocessing (EMDR) is an evidence-based, integrative therapy that helps your brain and nervous system heal from the inside out.
+EMDR is an experiential form of therapy that addresses and significantly reduces or eliminates stress and the impact of trauma.
 It can also aid in more adaptive grieving.

 EMDR changes the brain in a short period of time.
 EMDR accesses and reprocesses memory networks associated high emotional activation.
 Something that happened in the past will actually feel as if it is in the past (instead of the present), allowing you to become more centered and at peace in your daily life.